linked-db/linked-ql/README.md

 ## 🏗️ What is LinkedQL

-LinkedQL is a database client that solves the modern database capability problem in a single interface — `client.query()`.
-It comes as a modern take on SQL and SQL databases;
+LinkedQL is a database client that solves the modern database capability problem in a single interface.<br>
-same familiar API as a classic query client, but **advanced SQL over your database** — bringing relational queries, live queries, and schema awareness together in one place.
+Same familiar API as a classic query client (`client.query()`), but **advanced SQL over your database** — bringing relational queries, live queries, a schema versioning system, and more.<br>
+LinkedQL is more **a modern take on SQL and SQL databases** than just a query client.

 Need SQL locally too?
 LinkedQL also runs as an **embeddable, in-memory database** — codenamed **FlashQL**.
 Use it as a lighter replacement for SQLite or PGLite, with all of LinkedQL’s power built in.